Programs and Initiatives

 Bike Loan Program

-Sustainability LLC students are able to borrow one of five bikes purchased by the community.
-This program has been very active, to date, with all five bikes being frequently in use.
+Sustainability LLC students are able to borrow one of eight bikes purchased by the community.
+This program has been very active, to date, with all eight bikes being frequently in use.
 We also utilized Sustainability funds to purchase a bike maintenance stand for LAR, which is located near the north bike rack and available for all bike riders.

 Food Fridays Program